 Dr. Webb has served on the Board of Directors for the National Association for Gifted Children, and was President of the American Association for Gifted Children.
-Currently, Dr. Webb is President of Great Potential Press, Inc.
+Dr. Webb was the President of Great Potential Press, Inc.

 2016 – Dr. DEL Siegle

 Dr. Siegle is a professor in gifted and talented education, Head of the Department of Educational Psychology, and the Director of the National Center for Research on Gifted Education at the University of Connecticut.
 He is a past president of the National Association for Gifted Children (NAGC), past president of the Montana Association of Gifted and Talented Education (Montana AGATE), and chair of the Research on Giftedness, Creativity, and Talent SIG of the American Educational Research Association (AERA).
 Along with D. Betsy M